Strivin0311/ads-learning/modeling/localization_and_mapping/HD_map/generation.md

 # HD Map Generation
-*Here's some resources about HD Map Generation*
+*Here're some resources about HD Map Generation*

 Intros:
 * Here are some methods to improve the efficiency and effectiveness of HD map generation.